isakskold/portfolio-new/README.md

 This is a second personal portfolio site, where I showcase my skills, projects, and experience.
 The goal is to create a dynamic and interactive portfolio with a modern tech stack.

+## Development Plan

+The initial version of the portfolio will be built using only the frontend stack.
+This approach allows for a fast and simple development process, focusing on the UI, user experience, and responsiveness.
+The content will be hard-coded directly into the React app for the sake of simplicity and speed.

+In the future, the portfolio will be reworked to integrate the backend and AWS, allowing for easier content management.
+This will include creating an admin dashboard for dynamically inserting and updating data (such as project details, skills, and other content) through the backend.
+AWS will also be used for connecting the frontend and backend, making the process of managing the portfolio more efficient and scalable.

 ## Stack

 ### **Frontend**